terraware/llm-autotranslate/README.md

   `src/preamble.txt`.
 The string `{LANGUAGE}` in the preamble is replaced with the name of the target language.
 - An optional file with project-specific, but not language-specific, instructions.
-  This is specified on the command line when autotranslate is run.
 - An optional file with language-specific instructions.
-This is specified for each language on the command line when autotranslate is run.

 The instructions are the same for each OpenAI API request.
-The prompt changes from request to request and includes the text and description, propertly delimited as described in the instructions.
+The prompt changes from request to request and includes the text and description, propertly delimited as described in the preamble.

 ## Config file